RESEARCH STARTER

 Though the FDA has not approved estriol for the treatment of menopausal symptoms, many individuals and medical professionals recommend this use.
 Like more common forms of estrogen, estriol is used for the treatment of menopausal symptoms.
 Double-blind, placebo-controlled studies and other controlled trials have found oral or vaginal estriol effective for symptoms of menopause, including hot flashes, night sweats, insomnia, vaginal dryness, and recurrent urinary tract infections.
 Estriol may also help prevent osteoporosis.
 Estriol might cause less vaginal bleeding as a side effect than other forms of estrogen, although this has not been definitively established.

-Some research indicates estriol may be helpful in treating some negative symptoms associated with breast cancer treatments involving nonsteroidal aromatase inhibitors (NSAIs).
-In a twelve-week study of sixty-one women experiencing the vulvovaginal side effects of NSAIs, a 0.005 percent estriol vaginal gel improved their symptoms without interfering with their cancer treatment.
+Some research indicates estriol may be potentially helpful in treating certain negative symptoms associated with breast cancer treatments using nonsteroidal aromatase inhibitors (NSAIs).
+In a twelve-week study of sixty-one women experiencing the vulvovaginal side effects of NSAIs, a 0.005 percent estriol vaginal gel appeared to improve symptoms without interfering with their cancer treatment.

-Other uses of estriol have been explored, including treating postpartum depression, multiple sclerosis, menstrual migraines, and improving cognitive function.
-However, these uses have not been confirmed.
+Other uses of estriol have been explored, including treating postpartum depression, menstrual migraines, and improving cognitive function.
+However, these uses have not been confirmed and remain under investigation.

 Safety Issues